elhackeado/user-management/README.md

 ```

 ### 6. Activate User
 By default, when any new user registers it is in deactivated mode until activated.
 So this particular API is used to activate the user by setting the user attribute `access=1` in the database.
-This API takes username as a input in the URI.
-This API checks existence of the username in the database before activating the user, If the user with the given username doesn't exists the API responds with a user doesn't exists message.
+This API takes `username` as a input in the URI.
+This API checks existence of the username in the database before activating the user, If the user with the given username doesn't exists the API returns a user doesn't exists message.
 Also if the user is already activated then it returns already activated message.

 **Route** : `/users/<username>/activate` <br>